 - At max speed witch is just above 1300, you get even better pressure but at the cost of even higher noise levels.
 Unless your system is really getting hot, I would avoid going max speed, just because it’s quite noisy.

 I would recommend setting a custom curve or leaving fan speed between 800 and 1000 rpm.
-At this speed, you will get a decent airflow, LED will become visible enough and you will enjoy lower noise benefit while keeping your case cool.
+At this speed, you will get a decent airflow, LED will become visible enough and you will enjoy lower noise benefits while keeping your case cool.

 So, I bought 6 of these fans for around 25 dollars which is a bit more than $4 per fan.
 And installed in my $200 us dollars budget build.
 And they look really amazing.
-You can mount them as a standard case fans or use instead of regular AIO fans.
+You can mount them as standard case fans or use them instead of regular AIO fans.

 All in all, it’s quite nice fans for the price in case it’s available in your country.
-And so I would suggest to anyone with a low to mid-range PC builds.
+And so I would suggest to anyone with low to mid-range PC builds.
 That doesn’t want to spend a fortune but desires to get better airflow and a little light inside of their PC case.

 Since I am working on a new Gaming PC Build you might see them in action again.
 Stay tuned and subscribe to my YouTube channel.
 I really appreciate it.